Tapetrova/clonning_voice_detection/README.md

 The advanced analysis of voice data, encompassing voice cloning, embedding extraction, and the use of cosine similarity for voice verification.
 It enables the differentiation between original and cloned voices, as well as the verification of speaker identity, leveraging state-of-the-art machine learning techniques.

+Our system can determine which recording is the real Lex Fridman and which one is his clone:

 ## Table of Contents
 - [Basic Concepts](#basic-concepts)
   - [Voice Embeddings](#voice-embeddings)